Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 To view the logs of each pod running within the cluster, click on the 'Explore' icon on the left-side menu.
 Choose 'Loki' as the data source, and construct an appropriate label filter.
 Choose 'pod', and then choose the name of the pod from the drop-down list at the right.
 You can enter a log message such as 'Error' in the 'Line contains' textbox to only show the log messages containing the string 'Error'.
 Then, click 'Run Query' at the top right.
 This will populate the Logs panel with the list of log messages for that specific pod.
 These log messages are helpful to diagnose common errors that can occur that can cause pods to transition to a CrashLoopBackOff state, or have trouble acquiring the resources they need to enter into a successful running state.
 These are the exact same log messages that you can also retrieve using the command-line `kubectl logs <POD_NAME>` command.

+Furthermore, the Prometheus server UI can display alerts for pods that are in a *CrashLoopBackOff* state.
+See the [Prometheus Server UI](#prometheus-server-ui) section for an example.

 ### Memory or CPU issues